digipres/workbench/src/formats/profiles/gpo-icufl-explorer/index.md

 <div class="warning" label="Warning!
 May be slow!">
 This system depends on a database file containing information on over six million files.
-It's compressed, but it's nearly 200MB in size.
-It might take a while to start up and respond.
-Seriously, like 5/10 minutes depending on your download speed and the host server status.
+It might take a while (minutes) to start up and respond, depending on your device, download speed and the host server status.
 </div>

 ## Query